-Endurance has been in business since 2006 and has gold certification from the Vehicle Protection Association and Better Business Bureau (BBB) accreditation with an A+ rating.
-Endurance manages contracts and administers its own claims, which helps streamline the process and give it a strong reputation for customer service.
+Endurance has been in business since 2006 and has gold certification from the Vehicle Protection Association.
+Endurance manages most of its contracts and administers its own claims, which helps streamline the process and give it a strong reputation for customer service.

 Endurance policies come with rental car benefits, 24-hour roadside assistance, and the ability to choose from any licensed, authorized repair facility in the nation.
 Because it’s a direct provider, Endurance pays claims upfront directly to the repair facility, including parts, labor, and tax.
 Other benefits include being able to choose new or used parts and a 30-day cancellation period with a full refund.

 While pricing depends on the mileage, year, make, and model of your car, our research shows that an extended warranty from Endurance ranges from $350 to $700 per year with a $100 deductible.
 In terms of eligibility, Endurance offers coverage for models as far back as 20 model years and up to 200,000 miles.

 Unfortunately, Endurance does not offer coverage in California.
 The company also has a consequential loss clause which means your warranty won’t cover insured parts that are damaged by uninsured parts.
 For instance, if an uninsured battery leaks acid onto an insured part, the warranty will not cover the repair of the insured part.